artsy/artsy.github.io/_posts/2016-08-15-React-Native-at-Artsy.markdown

   tragedy of the commons problem, which can be a real problem if you have incidental framework specific questions, but jumping to React-Native probably is a complete disaster if you know very little about iOS development yet.

-  If you’re not already knowledgable about iOS development, are not motivated to put in the time to learn about the platform specific details, and think making rich iOS applications with React Native will be a breeze, you’ll [come home from a very cold fair](http://www.dwotd.nl/2008/06/443-van-een-kouwe-kermis-thuiskomen.html) indeed.
+  If you’re not already knowledgeable about iOS development, are not motivated to put in the time to learn about the platform specific details, and think making rich iOS applications with React Native will be a breeze, you’ll [come home from a very cold fair](http://www.dwotd.nl/2008/06/443-van-een-kouwe-kermis-thuiskomen.html) indeed.